-If “Access is denied” error pops up, the issue could be with the UAC.
+If the “Access is denied” error pops up, the issue could be with the UAC.
 This problem mostly occurs with Windows 7 users.
-It’s quite typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, something that Microsoft hasn’t publicly acknowledged.
+It’s quite typical in Windows 7 that the UAC doesn’t always work with Windows Explorer, which Microsoft hasn’t publicly acknowledged.
 So, if you haven’t upgraded your OS, you might want to go through the below steps to turn off UAC.
 You can go into the individual folders and try to change them manually.
 But that would be a tedious task as you would have to change the permissions for every folder.
 However, there is a handy workaround to fix failed to enumerate objects in the container issue.
 Follow these steps to sort it out.

 How to Fix Failed To Enumerate Objects in the Container

 Files’ authorization is important in protecting data.
 The ownership issue is typically connected to a particular directory or file.
 It is necessary to pinpoint the file that is causing the issue.
 You will need to follow the path in your drive to reach the directory causing problems.